FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a name="getanapplication"></a>
 # **GetAnApplication**
-> ApplicationResult GetAnApplication (string accountId, string applicationId)
+> ApplicationResult GetAnApplication (string applicationId)

 Get an Application